Real Elements (band): Group members

-Marvel (Lewis Chikuni)
+Marvel (Lou Chikuni)

 The influential member of the Real Elements released his solo album 'The Pride is slated' on June 3.

 As a pioneer of local (African) hip-hop, he made an impact after the release of the Real Elements’ album "I came".

 Marvel’s album has 12 songs in which he features Stix, Plan B, Dominic 1, The Bomb, Power 101’s Drew and Napi.

-Plan B (Kimba Mutanda Andersen)
+Plan B (Kimba Mutanda)

 Kimba, was born in Denmark, and raised in Kenya, Zambia and Malawi.
 He attended Saint Andrews International High School.
 Where he befriended Marvel (Lewis Chikuni).
 After the group separated, he continued to perform in the UK.
 He performed at the Afrolution African hip Hop Festival in the UK.
 He also performed at the African Beach Party in the UK 2006.

 Up until 2009 he was a member of UK band called Subsource.
 He left the band soon after the release of their first full-length album Tales From The Doombox.
 His final few months in the band are captured in the Colin Arnold-produced documentary Subsource – A Dubumentary.